OWASP/owasp-summit-2017/Outcomes/CISO/Application-Security-Guide-for-CISO.md

 1. Impact of GDPR on AppSec and recommendations (including outcomes of 2017 Summit CISO track)
 2. Emerging technology risks and risk mitigation guidance (e.g., APIs and Micro-services, Biometrics)
-3. Evolving threats facing web applications (e.g., 0-day exploits of AppSec vulnerabilities) and solutions (e.g., improved attack detection with new tools such as Outcome 1 (unranked) – What topics would you like covered in the new CISO guide? as RASP)
+3. Evolving threats facing web applications, e.g., 0-day exploits of AppSec vulnerabilities; and solutions, e.g., improved attack detection with new tools such as Outcome 1 (unranked).
+What topics would you like covered in the new CISO guide? (as RASP)
 4. Others (brainstorming)

 ### Synopsis and Takeaways